questianon/sdupdates/README.md

 	Current goal: Catch up on SD

+	Update: I got sick the day after posting this, so next update will be delayed :(

 >1/23
 - Class action lawsuit filed by three artists against Stability AI, Midjourney, and Deviant Art for Stable Diffusion
 	- Same lawyers as those that sued Github Copilot